Mülheim-Styrum station: Services

 Mülheim (Ruhr)-Styrum station is only served by regional trains and Rhine-Ruhr S-Bahn trains.
-It is served by S-Bahn lines S 1 and S 3, providing direct connections to Düsseldorf, Duisburg, Oberhausen, Essen, Bochum and Dortmund.
+It is served by S-Bahn lines S1 and S3, providing direct connections to Düsseldorf, Duisburg, Oberhausen, Essen, Bochum and Dortmund.
 Lines RB 33 (Rhein-Niers-Bahn) and RE 49 (Wupper-Lippe-Express) provide connections to Aachen, Krefeld, Mönchengladbach, Wesel and Wuppertal.
 Until 1995, there was also a shuttle service operated with class 515 battery-powered cars to Duisburg-Ruhrort.
 The trains of the Lower Ruhr Valley Railway (Untere Ruhrtalbahn) ran from Kettwig to Styrum until 1968.
 The terminal track for the Kettwig trains and the reversing track for the battery powered railcars (located between tracks 3 and 4) no longer exist since the two services have been terminated.

 Mülheim (Ruhr)-Styrum station is served by the following lines:

 It is served by three bus routes, 122, 128 and 129, operated by Ruhrbahn.
 Until 2015, it was also served by a tram line.

 In freight transport, the handling of metal products, such as steel coil and steel plate, is particularly important.